microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

     <br>  - Duty Cycle 1 [%] : 40
     <br>  - Duty Cycle 2 [%] : 60
     <br>  - Duty Cycle 3 [%] : 80
-    <br>  - Waveform Output n : check the boxes from the Enable column for Waveform Output 0, 1, 2, 3
+    <br>  - Waveform Output n : Check the boxes from the Enable column for Waveform Output 0, 1, 2, 3
     <br>  - Duty Cycle High Resolution: Resolution increased by 4
     <br>  - Scale mode: CMP values are scaled from Bottom, 0% DC (duty cycle)
     <br>  - Scaled Writing to registers: Fractional
-    <br>  - Amplitude Control Enable: toggle the button (it turns blue if enabled)
+    <br>  - Amplitude Control Enable: Toggle the button (it turns blue if enabled)
     <br>  - Amplitude Value: 1
 <br><img src="../images/TCE_UI1.png">
 <br><img src="../images/TCE_UI2.png">

 <br>6.
 In the **Pin Grid View** tab check if the TCE WO [0-3] pins are locked as outputs on PORTA.
 When the boxes from Enable column from Waveform Output n are checked, the pins are also locked.
 To change the PORT simply click a pin from another PORT in **Pin Grid View**.
-Select PIN5 of PORTD as an output to use for toggle to see the amplitude and compare values changes.
+Select PIN5 of PORTD as an output for toggle to see the amplitude and compare values changes.

  |Pin                       | Configuration       |
  | :---------------------:  | :----------------:  |